 The entire SOW must be presented and explained to the whole team as early as possible.

-2. Build a roadmap
+2. Build a roadmap for working with offshore teams

 As multiple tasks under the same SOW would be performed in parallel, having a common timeline is a vitally necessary prerequisite for any complex project.